Éamon de Valera: Catholic social policy

 In 1931, de Valera said in the Dáil: "I believe that every citizen in this country is entitled to his share of public appointments, and that there should not be discrimination on the ground of religion, discrimination, mind you, in the sense that because a person was of a particular religion, religion should not be made an excuse for denying a person an appointment for which he or she was fully qualified.
 Then there comes the question, what are qualifications?
 If I thought that the principle that the librarian in a Catholic community should be Catholic was a new principle, introduced merely to deny a Protestant an appointment, I would vote against it, but I know from my youth that it is not so. ... if I had a vote on a local body, and if there were two qualified people who had to deal with a Catholic community, and if one was a Catholic and the other a Protestant, I would unhesitatingly vote for the Catholic.
 Let us be clear and let us know where we are."
 Ryle Dwyer, writing in 2008, said "If those were his honest views, one could also say without hesitation that the Long Fellow was a bigot.
 But, in fact, he was just playing the role of a political hypocrite.
 It was cynical, but it should be stressed that he behaved responsibly in this regard when he came to power."

-De Valera led Fianna Fáil to adopt conservative social policies, since he believed devoutly that the Catholic church and the family were central to Irish identity.
+De Valera led Fianna Fáil to adopt conservative social policies since he believed devoutly that the Catholic church and the family were central to Irish identity.
 He added clauses to the new Constitution of Ireland (1937) to "guard with special care the institution of marriage" and prohibit divorce.
 His constitution also recognised "the special position" of the Catholic Church and recognised other denominations including the Church of Ireland and Jewish congregations, while guaranteeing the religious freedom of all citizens; however, he resisted an attempt to make Roman Catholicism the state religion and his constitution forbids the establishment of a state religion.
 His policies were welcomed by a largely devout, conservative and rural electorate.
 The unenforceable articles in the constitution which reinforced the traditional view that a woman's place was in the home further illustrate the direction in which Ireland was moving.
 An act of 1935 prohibited the importation or sale of contraceptives.
-The most rigorous censorship laws in western Europe complete the picture.
+The most rigorous censorship laws in Western Europe complete the picture.

 The specific recognition of Roman Catholicism was deleted by the Fifth Amendment of the Constitution of Ireland (1973) and the prohibition of divorce was removed by the Fifteenth Amendment of the Constitution of Ireland (1996).
-Nevertheless, the Irish Supreme Court declared in 1973 that the 1935 contraception legislation was not repugnant to the Constitution and therefore remained valid.
-Subsequent laws have liberalised the use of contraception however, (see Contraception in the Republic of Ireland).
+Although the Irish Supreme Court declared in 1973 that the 1935 contraception legislation was not repugnant to the Constitution and therefore remained valid, subsequent laws have liberalised the use of contraception (see Contraception in the Republic of Ireland).